What is Truth?

 2Th 2:12 That they all might be damned who believed not the truth, but had pleasure in unrighteousness.

 Mat 6:24 No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
-You can not serve God and mammon [Greek: wealth].
+You can not serve God and mammon [wealth].

-Could you part with wealth, distribute it to the poor, and follow Jesus Christ?
+Could you part with wealth, property and possessions, distribute to the poor, and follow Jesus, the Christ of God?

 Mar 10:21 Then Jesus beholding him loved him, and said unto him, One thing you lack: go your way, sell whatsoever you have, and give to the poor, and you shall have treasure in heaven: and come, take up the cross, and follow me.

-"Take up the cross" emphasizing the strait and narrow "pressing" into the kingdom of God:
+"Take up the cross" emphasizing the strait and narrow "pressing" into the kingdom of God.
+What did Jesus plainly state about following him?

 Mat 7:14 Because strait is the gate, and narrow is the way, which leads unto life, and few there be that find it.

-Luk 16:16 The law and the prophets were until John: since that time the kingdom of God is preached, and every man presses into it.
+Luk 16:16 The law and the prophets were until John [the Baptist]: since that time the kingdom of God is preached, and every man presses into it.

-Let us now return to the truth of God through the doctrine of Jesus Christ and the apostles He personally taught.
-Here, Jesus, honouring the Father while responding to the Pharisees who questioned His authority and who sought to kill Him:
+Let us now return to the truth of God, His doctrine, taught by Jesus His Christ and the apostles.
+Here, Jesus, while honouring the Father and responding to the Pharisees who questioned His authority and sought to kill Him:

 Joh 7:16 Jesus answered them, and said, My doctrine is not mine, but His that sent me.

-Joh 7:18 He that speaks of himself seeks his own glory: but he that seeks His glory that sent him, the same is true, and no unrighteousness is in him.
+Joh 7:18 He that speaks of himself seeks his own glory: but he that seeks his [God's] glory that sent him, the same is true, and no unrighteousness is in him.

 Joh 7:19 Did not Moses give you the law, and yet none of you keep the law?
 Why go you about to kill me?

-Is it possible to worship Jesus in vain by following false teachers who follow doctrines introduced by men?
+Is it possible to worship God in vain by following false teachers who follow doctrines introduced by men?

-Now that we have seen that the doctrine of Jesus Christ was in keeping with the will of God the Father concerning the truth of God, let us conclude with writings that reflect that doctrine by His apostles, beginning with Paul:
+Now that we have seen that the doctrine of Jesus the Christ was in keeping with the will and doctrine of God the Father, let us conclude with writings that reflect that true doctrine from the apostles, beginning with Paul:

 Rom 6:17 But God be thanked, that you were the servants of sin, but you have obeyed from the heart that form of doctrine which was delivered you.

-These received the love of the truth, repented, became baptized.
-Was this in accordance to the doctrine of Christ?
+These received the love of the truth, repented, and became baptized covenant children of God.
+Was this repentance in accordance with the doctrine of Jesus the Christ?

 Luk 5:32 I came not to call the righteous, but sinners to repentance.

-Rom 16:17 Now I beseech you, brethren, mark [Greek: regard; consider] them which cause divisions and offences contrary to the doctrine [of Christ] which you have learned; and avoid them.
+Rom 16:17 Now I beseech you, brethren, mark [regard; consider] them which cause divisions and offences contrary to the doctrine which you have learned; and avoid them.

 Joh 13:34 A new commandment I give unto you, that you love one another; as I have loved you, that you also love one another.